Mobile Search Menu

 This means tuna possess an unusual skill among boney fish.
 They can actually generate heat and regulate body temperature, which explains why tuna thrive everywhere except for the polar seas and are highly migratory.

-The physiology lesson is relevant because it’s the reason tuna is so tasty and nutritious—and such a valuable sushi commodity.
-All of that swimming and oxygenating results in a low fat, high protein “marbleized” flesh.
-It has a meaty texture and mild flavor profile that’s so unexpectedly “non-fishy” that it figures in a variety of global cuisines, gently cooked but mostly eaten raw as sushi.
+The physiology lesson is relevant because it's the reason tuna is so tasty and nutritious — and such a valuable sushi commodity.
+All of that swimming and oxygenating results in a low fat, high protein “marbleized" flesh.
+It has a meaty texture and mild flavor profile that's so unexpectedly “non-fishy" that it figures in a variety of global cuisines, gently cooked but mostly eaten raw as sushi.

 Nutritionists rate tuna as a "superfood" because it's low in calories but rich in proteins and omega-3 fatty acids (DHA and EPA), vitamins A, B2, B3, B6, B9, B12 and D, as well as iron, zinc, calcium, magnesium, sodium, potassium, selenium, iodine and phosphorus.

 The single cautionary note for some tunas is high levels of mercury, so exceeding U.S. Food and Drug Administration (FDA) recommendations represents a potential health risk, particularly for pregnant women.
-But canned tunas classified as “light,” such as skipjack or yellowfin, are a “Best Choice” and can be eaten two to three times per week.
+But canned tunas classified as "light," such as skipjack or yellowfin, are a "best choice" and can be eaten two to three times per week.

 Given tuna's gourmet taste and nearly unlimited range and fecundity, it's no surprise it has been fished by so many cultures over several millennia.
 And its gourmet taste and wide range explain how it can simultaneously thrill foodies and budget-conscious families back to antiquity.

-tuna benefits - Skipjack Sandwich
+tuna benefits Skipjack Sandwich

-The often humble “tuna fish” sandwich can be raised to a high art with our premium skipjack tuna.
+The often humble tuna fish sandwich can be raised to a high art with our premium skipjack tuna.

-Some linguists say the word “tuna” originates with ancient Arabic (tun), Spanish (atun), Greek (thynnos) or Latin (thunnus).
-But it’s still unclear.
+Some linguists say the word “tuna" originates from ancient Arabic (tun), Spanish (atun), Greek (thynnos) or Latin (thunnus).
+But it's still unclear.
 We do know that Phoenicians began fishing tuna in earnest somewhere around 1,500 B.C.
 They were followed by the Greeks and Romans, the latter of which were the first to preserve tuna in brine or oil.

 Packaging featuring a blue fish icon means the fish is Marine Stewardship Council (MSC) certified, an important distinction that promotes sustainability and regulates fishing methods that reduce bycatch, the unintended capture of other critical sea life.